-As of December 31, 2017 and March 6, 2018, the Company owed \$10,000 under the credit facility.
-The borrowings under the credit facility were primarily used to finance our capital expenditure projects for our Pennsylvania manufacturing operations and at our Ooltewah, Tennessee and Greeneville, Tennessee facilities.
+As of December 31, 2018, the Company owed \$15,000 under the credit facility.
+The borrowings under the credit facility in 2018 were primarily used to finance working capital and various capital expenditure projects.
+During the first quarter of 2019, the Company borrowed an additional \$5,000 on its credit facility for working capital needs, which increased the balance to \$20,000 at March 4, 2019.

-During November 2017, our French subsidiary, Jige International S.A., entered into an agreement with Banque Européenne du Crédit Mutuel for a \$1,000 unsecured fixed rate loan with a maturity date of September 30, 2020.
+During November 2017, our French subsidiary, Jige International S.A., entered into an agreement with Banque Européenne du Crédit Mutuel for a ε 1,000 unsecured fixed rate loan with a maturity date of September 30, 2020.
 All borrowings under this loan bear interest at 0.3% per annum.
-At December 31, 2017, the Company had \$606 in outstanding borrowings under the loan agreement, of which \$212 and \$394 were classified as long-term obligations and long-term obligations due within one year, respectively, on the consolidated balance sheets.
+At December 31, 2018, the Company had \$760 in outstanding borrowings under the loan agreement, of which \$475 and \$285 were classified as long-term obligations and long-term obligations due within one year, respectively, on the consolidated balance sheets.
 These borrowings are being used primarily for the purchase of land and routine repairs to the operating facilities in France.
 The loan agreement contains no material covenants.